Categories

 Same Value, Same Package, Different Results

-Even passive components show the same behavior.
-Consider a 0.1µF, 0603, X7R MLCC.
-Parts that look identical on paper often differ significantly by manufacturer.
+0.1µF, 0603, X7R MLCC.
+Parts that look identical on paper

 • DC bias capacitance loss